mendix/docs/content/refguide/sap/sap-odata-connector.md

 #### 3.1.2 Delete

-The Delete operation deletes an existing entity object in the SAP database using the SAP service.
-The object is defined by an entity in the SAP service domain model which you have imported into your app.
+The Delete operation deletes an existing entity instance in the SAP back-end system using the OData service.

 * Input
   * Odata object (required) - The Mendix representation of the object which you wish to delete
   * Request Parameters - This is used to override the default behavior of the action when responding to conditions such as timeouts and HTTP responses.
 To keep the standard behavior, set it to _empty_
-  * Use SAP cloud connector - **False** if you want to use a publicly accessible service, **True** if you need to access on-premises SAP services via the cloud connector
+  * Use SAP cloud connector - **False** if you want to use a publicly accessible service, **True** if you need to access your on-premises SAP back-end system via the SAP Cloud Connector
 * Output
   * Return type - Boolean
   * Variable - the name which you would like to give to the boolean variable holding the value indicating the success or failure of the delete action